 \section{Introduction}

+Language models (LMs) are expensive to train.
+Building a good LM requires a wide range of experimentation over data and architecture choices.
+Scaling laws, which use the performance of smaller models to predict the performance of a larger model without actually training it, enable more efficient resource allocation for such experimentation.
+Further, modern LMs are compared based on their performance on \textit{downstream} tasks, rather than perplexity.
+Certain downstream tasks (e.g., HellaSwag) are also often used as development benchmarks for creating training recipes and good data mixtures for training large LMs \citep{OLMo20242O2,Li2024DataCompLMIS}.
+Scaling laws for downstream tasks are, therefore, important for LM pretraining.

-Language models (LMs) are expensive to pretrain.
-Given time and compute constraints, and given the variety of decisions that go into building an LM (e.g., picking a ``good'' mixture of pretraining data, making optimal model architecture choices), being able to predict the task performance of a large model before actually training it enables more efficient resource allocation and a wider range of experimentation.
-However, it is challenging to extrapolate the task performance of a large training run from models trained at smaller scales~\citep{Hu2023PredictingEA}.
-Previous work has shown preliminary results on predicting the average performance over many tasks \citep{Gadre2024LanguageMS}, or for a single selected task (ARC-Challenge) \citep{Dubey2024TheL3}, using at least 5\% of the compute required to train the target models.
-It remains an open problem to develop a general and compute-efficient method to predict the performance of LMs on individual tasks.
+Prior work has shown results on predicting the average top-1 error over many tasks (as opposed to predicting task accuracy directly) \citep{Gadre2024LanguageMS}, or the accuracy for only one specific task (ARC-Challenge) \citep{Dubey2024TheL3}, using at least 5\% of the compute required to train the target models.
+Additionally, these require developing a testbed of many small models to first find compute-optimal models, which adds significant compute costs.
+Predicting LM performance on a range of individual downstream tasks in a computationally efficient way (e.g., without finding compute-optimal models) remains an open problem.

-In this paper, we tackle the challenge of predicting \textbf{individual task performance} of LMs as a function of model size and training data size.
+Here, we tackle the challenge of predicting \textbf{individual task performance} of LMs as a function of model size and training data size.